Saturday, September 21, 2019

 Why not climb those sloping walls to avoid obstacles like annoying rocks.

-Some tracks have banked curves and can be used like you're racing at Bristol Motor Speedway which was an unexpected surprise that certainly adds to the overall excitement.
-However, not all is good, look out for rocks, bushes or barriers which slow you down or take you for a tumble.
-Driving head-on into a wall will cause you to explode and water has never been good for any vehicle.
+Buggy Boy's tracks aren't boring, and some of them have weird aspects - such as banked curves like a Scalextric track!
+Thankfully, these can be used like you're racing at Bristol Motor Speedway.
+It's superb and an unexpected surprise, which certainly adds to the excitement.
+However, not all is good; look out for rocks, bushes, or barriers that slow you down or take you for a tumble.
+Driving head-on into a wall will cause you to explode, and water has never been good for any vehicle.
 Each bad event forces the loss of precious time!

-The joystick controls are brilliant albeit limited by the ST. Of course, an analogue wheel was always going to be missed, but the weirdest aspect is pushing upwards to accelerate rather than using the button.
-That's because tapping this switches between your two gears... it's odd but you'll get used to it after a race or two.
+The joystick controls are brilliant, albeit limited by the hardware itself.
+Of course, an analogue wheel was always going to be missed, but the weirdest aspect is pushing upwards to accelerate rather than using the button.
+That's because tapping that switches between your two gears.
+It's odd, but you'll get used to it.

 Arcade fun on your Atari ST?
 Whatever next?
 I'll tell you, some more screenshots...